jimmy-oss/somo/README.md

 # BEHAVIOUR DRIVEN DEVELOPMENT 😇

 The Website system provide assignments of different Subjects to their students.
-Students can then view their assignments, work on them and later submit them on their respective teachers.
+Students can then view their assignments, work on them and later submit them on their respective trainers.

 # INSTALLATION PROCESS ✨